-Mandatory individual account: 5% of gross earnings plus administrative fees.
+Mandatory individual account: 5% of gross earnings, plus administrative fees.

-Social insurance: 20% of covered earnings if insured under social insurance only; 15% of the insurance base if insured under the social insurance and mandatory individual account system.
+Social insurance: 20% for social insurance only; 15% of the insurance base for the social insurance and mandatory individual account.

-Self-employed farmers who are not required to pay income taxes contribute 10% of covered earnings if insured under social insurance only; 5% of the insurance base if insured under the social insurance and mandatory individual account system.
+Self-employed farmers exempt from income taxes, contribute 10% of covered earnings for social insurance only; 5% of the insurance base for social insurance and mandatory individual account.

-The insurance base is defined as a percentage of the gross average wage of all employed persons (from 50% to 110%, from 7,460 kunas), depending on the category of self-employment and the individual's level of education.
+The insurance base is a percentage of the gross average wage of all employed persons (from 50% to 110%), depending on the category of self-employment and the individual's level of education.

-The self-employed person's contributions also finance disability and survivor benefits and work injury and occupational disease benefits.
+The self-employed person's contributions also finance disability and survivors benefits and work injury and occupational disease benefits.